 Table of Contents

-Eric explains that a lot of people row with feet out, which means you have got to engage your core to ensure you have a good finish position, rather than relying on the straps to restrain you during layback and to help start the recovery phase of the stroke.
+Why row without foot straps?
+Eric explains that a lot of people like to row feet out, which means you have got to engage your core to ensure you have a good finish position, rather than relying on the straps to restrain you during layback and to help start the recovery phase of the stroke.
 This does naturally work the core abdominal muscles a little harder than when you are rowing straps-in.

 The biggest benefit from rowing straps out is of course core stability, the need to stabilise your body at the finish position and hold it before the recovery begins.
 However there's an additional, more technical advantage to this exercise which is that you get a feel for the natural momentum and timing of the stroke when the chain starts to pull you forwards through the recovery phase.